-We estimate peer effects in the context of paid paternity leave in Norway using a regression discontinuity (RD) design.4 We study whether social interactions matter for paternity leave take-up along two dimensions: workplace networks (coworkers) and family networks (brothers).
-Fathers of children born after April 1, 1993 in Norway were eligible for one month of governmental paid paternity leave, while fathers of children born before this cutoff were not.
+We estimate peer effects in the context of a social program in Norway designed to promote gender equality.
+To induce fathers to become more involved in early childrearing, a reform was passed which made fathers of children born after April 1, 1993 in Norway eligible for one month of governmental paid paternity leave, while fathers of children born before this cutoff were not.
 Before the introduction of this paternity leave program, parents had a shared leave quota which could be split between the mother and father.
-In practice, however, mothers took the entire amount of leave, with very few fathers taking any leave at all.
+In practice, however, most mothers took the entire amount of leave, with very few fathers taking any leave at all.
 To encourage more fathers to take leave, the 1993 reform stipulated this extra month of paid leave could only be taken by fathers.

+We study whether social interactions matter for paternity leave take-up along two dimensions: workplace networks (coworkers) and family networks (brothers).
+Taking advantage of the timing of the reform, we estimate peer effects using a regression discontinuity (RD) design.
 There is a sharp increase in fathers taking paternity leave immediately after the reform, from a pre-reform take up of 3% to a post-reform take up of 35%.
 This quasi-random variation changed the cost (or price) of paternity leave for some fathers and not others.
 However, it did not directly affect the cost of taking leave for the father's coworkers or brothers, since they were all eligible for paid paternity leave when they had children in the post-reform period.
 Therefore, any effect on the coworker or on the brother can be attributed to the influence of the reform-window father in their network (the peer father), and not a change in the fundamental parameters of the leave program.

 Our key findings on peer effects are four-fold.
-First, we find strong evidence for substantial peer effects of program participation in both workplace and family networks.
-To study the effect of peers in the workplace in an RD framework, we focus on small to medium sized firms where there is a single birth among all employees in the 12-month window surrounding the reform.
-This window restriction solves several challenges which otherwise make identification of peer effects difficult in an RD framework.
-We find that coworkers are 3.7 percentage points more likely to take paternity leave if their colleague was eligible versus not eligible for paternity leave around the reform cutoff.
-Since the first-stage estimate on take up is 32%, this implies a sizeable peer effect estimate of roughly 11 percentage points.
-For the family network, we find that brothers of reform-window fathers who were eligible for leave are 4.8 percentage points more likely to take paid leave after the birth of their first child.
-This implies a sizeable peer effect estimate of roughly 15 percentage points.
-The results for both the brother and coworker networks are statistically significant and robust to a variety of alternative RD specifications and control variables.
+First, we find strong evidence for substantial peer effects in program participation in both workplace and family networks.
+Coworkers are 3.5 percentage points more likely to take paternity leave if their colleague was eligible versus not eligible for paternity leave around the reform cutoff.
+Since the first-stage estimate on take up is 32%, this implies a peer effect estimate of 11 percentage points.
+For the family network, we find that brothers of reform-window fathers who were eligible for leave are 4.7 percentage points more likely to take paid leave after the birth of their first child.
+This implies a peer effect estimate of roughly 15 percentage points.
+The results for both the family and workplace networks are statistically significant and robust to a variety of alternative RD specifications and control variables.